alphajuliet/aoc24/README.md

 ## Day 19

 As this is a parsing problem we can roll out `instaparse`.
 The initial list holds the symbols, from which we can build a simple grammar, and the other list consists of the words to push through the parser.
 This is pretty trivial for part 1 once we've built a grammar.
 In Part 2 I anticipated using the handy `parses` function that returns all the matching parse trees for a given word.
 Perfect.
 Except that it runs out of heap space, despite my efforts, and so I can't complete this one yet.
 Memoisation might help but I'm not planning to go diving into the parser library to work out how.

+## Day 20

+I ground out part 1 by first finding the path from start to end and then going back to the start, looking for tunnelling opportunities at every point, through the wall, to somewhere else on the path that delivered a saving.
+For part 2, we need to find some shortest paths that go through one set of walls.
+I can sort of see how to do that, but, you know, I'm keen to get through at least all the first parts of the challenges before using hours on the second parts that are, at this point, typically much harder to think through.